ehsanlotfi/cheatsheets/english.md

 - I would say she's one of the best players on the team.
 - I would say this restaurant serves excellent Italian food.
 - I would say you're an introvert or an extrovert?

+##### 80- چه چیزی در حال حاضر مده؟
+- what's currently in style?
+- what's considered trendy right now?

+##### 81- Nowadays, these days
+- Nowadays, people prefer working from home.
+- Cars are much safer and more efficient nowadays.
+- These days, everyone uses smartphones for almost everything.
+- People are more focused on health and fitness these days.

+##### 82- sharing surprising news and expressing surprise
+- Did you know that ... the second season of Squid Game series has been released?
+- Guess what!
+- No way! is that for real?
+- You cant't be serious!
+- That's amazing.
+- You've got to be kidding.

+##### 83- In Taxi
+- Can you take me to the airport?
+- I'm on my way to the airport.
+- Can you drop me off at the airport?